GTD: как превратить хаос задач в работающую систему

 • 1on1_topics — things to discuss with your manager

-Filtering tasks by context in SingularityApp for a GTD workflow.
+Filtering GTD tasks by context tag in SingularityApp

-Contexts in Getting Things Done let you group tasks by location, tools, people, and other parameters.
+Contexts in Getting Things Done group tasks by location, tools, people, and energy

 Now, when you’re in a specific place or have certain tools at hand, you filter by the matching tag and only work on what you can actually get done.